PFGNet: A Fully Convolutional Frequency-Guided Peripheral Gating Network for Efficient Spatiotemporal Predictive Learning: Methodology

-where $\beta_k \in \mathbb{R}^{C'}$ is a channel-wise parameter for scale $k$ (broadcast over spatial dimensions).
-The range of \(\tanh(\beta_k) \in [-1, 1]\) allows \emph{bidirectional modulation}.
+where \(\boldsymbol{\beta}_k \in \mathbb{R}^{C'}\) is a learnable channel-wise parameter for scale \(k\) (broadcast over spatial dimensions).
+Each entry of \(\tanh(\boldsymbol{\beta}_k)\) lies in \([-1,1]\), allowing \emph{bidirectional modulation}.
 This sign-sensitive flexibility is crucial since feature maps contain both positive and negative activations, enabling the model to adaptively enhance or inhibit central context based on local spectral content.

-The final PFG output is a convex combination of the gated peripheral responses:
+The final output is a convex combination of the gated peripheral responses:

 This forms adaptive spatial band-pass filters that emphasize mid-frequency motion patterns while suppressing redundant low-frequency background and high-frequency noise.